hundredrabbits/thebook/north_pacific_logbook.md

     Distance to Victoria: 6,430 km (3472 nm)

 ##### 0800
 The wind changed a few times, then died and left us with nothing.
-Fantastic—thank you weather gods.
 We hand-steered toward a blue patch on the horizon, toward the sun.
 Blue patches in the sky, laying between clouds, always gives us hope.
 We wanted the sun to dry up Pino's insides, and our outer shells.

-##### 0900
-THE SUN!
-THE SUN!
-We put clothes out to dry in the cockpit—well, ALL of the clothes!
-As the wind and waves were down, we spent time dealing with minor breakages aboard like fixing leaks.
+We arrived at the clearing, and found the sun, or rather, it found us.
+We put our clothes out to dry in the cockpit—well, all of the clothes.
+As the wind and waves were down, we spent time inspecting hardware, and dealing with minor breakages aboard.
 The anchor fell off the bow this morning after too much time spent bashing in the waves.
-We could hear banging outside at the bow, not because the anchor was hitting the hull, it was the sound of it skipping on the water and reverberating up the chain.
-Luckily, the chain-stopper kept Pino from trying to anchor in the deeps.
+I could hear banging outside at the bow, not because the anchor was hitting the hull, it was the sound of it skipping on the water, with the force of impact reverberating up the chain.
+Luckily, our new beefy chain-stopper kept Pino from trying to anchor in the deeps.

-I went at the bow to pull our dumb anchor back up.
+I went at the bow to pull it back up.
 The bow was diving deep.
 I was clipped to the jackline, and held onto the pulpit to keep still.
 The bow was like a giant shovel, scooping up saltwater.
 Most of it ran off the deck, but my jacket and clothes sponged up a lot of it in passing.
 I managed to get the anchor up, and secured it as best as I could.
 In truth, nothing can really hold an anchor down in such seas.
 If the winds calm down enough, we'll take it off the bow entirely.
 This is a lesson for future trips in rough waters: remove the anchor and stow it below, always.
 Putting it back onto the bow before anchoring is a pain, yes, but it is better than losing it, plus 91 m (300 ft) of chain and rope rode at sea.
+The strength of the sea is immense, and we have no desire to test it further.

-While in New Zealand, we upgraded from a wheel to a tiller, gave our old post and wheel to a second-hand shop in exchange for a larger anchor.
-Our other anchor never leapt out of its bindings, but this heavier model just doesn't want to stay put—it looks like we caught ourselves a wild one.
+While in New Zealand, we upgraded from a wheel to a tiller, and gave our old post and wheel to a second-hand shop in exchange for a larger anchor.
+Our other anchor never leapt out of its bindings, but this heavier model just doesn't want to stay put.

 ##### 1500
 Pino is drifting toward the southeast in very light winds.
 We still have items out to dry.
 Our morale is good, and so we make coffee for the first time since we left Japan.
 We also make a proper lunch of rice and miscellaneous vegetables, a meal both of us were able to finish.

 ##### 1530
 Devine is asleep.
 The sun is still with us, and as I sit outside I notice something shiny in the water.
 A sea turtle.
-I start screaming: "SEA TURTLE!
-SEA TURTLE!"
-It drifts past us, its head out of the water.
+It drifts past Pino, its head out of the water.
 I can also see its shell.
 Far off in the distance, I see the spray of a whale.
-Calm days are wonderful, we see and hear so much more.
+Calm days are wonderful, as we see and hear so much more.
+I like to try and imagine a city stripped of idling engines, car horns and jackhammers, the rumbling replaced by the low hum of wind and birds.

 On days of calm, bright sun, the world always feels so large.
 On grey, cloudy days, it shrinks, and stops at Pino's edges.

 ##### 1600
-We added our main's third reef in preparation for the coming bad weather, it is easier to set it up in calm conditions.
+We put in a third reef in the main in preparation for the coming bad weather, it is easier to set it up in calm conditions.
 We're lucky that none of our slides have broken off so far.
-In the last two trips we had many problems with this.

-While in Japan, I replaced our nylon slides with some of that same material, but with stainless steel inlaid.
-They are stronger, better quality overall.
-I know it is better for the slides to break rather than the main, but main is thick and won't split easily.
-Also, replacing slides at sea is difficult and dangerous when they run inside the mast.
-I'd rather they not break.
-We both wish we had an outside track on the mast, the main would go up and down with ease, and replacing slides would be a breeze—ah, we can dream.
+We had many problems with this between New Zealand and Japan.
+I've since relaced them with ones that are better quality.
+I wish our mast track was external, would be easier to fix slides when they break—ah, we can dream.
 Dreams are cheap, marine hardware though is not.

-##### 1700
-Steering toward the northeast.
+We are steering toward the northeast.
 The weather is still beautiful, but there is little wind.
 We make pasta with fresh tomatoes for dinner.

 ##### 2000
 Clear night, we can see the stars.
 I am bored tonight, my usual tricks to pass the time just aren't working.
 I decide to do shadow puppetry using the light from the compass.
-We replaced the original light with an LED, but its brightness is unintendedly comical.
+We replaced the original light with an LED, but its luminosity is too great.
 Pino is a bright star on the ocean.
-The LED lights the entire cockpit.
-Sometimes I fear it’ll act as a luminescent lure for fish, or other creatures from the deep.
-We're going to have to replace the bulb, as it is difficult to see the light of other ships with it.
-I have to obscure it with my hand to see afar, not a big deal, but also not ideal.
+The LED lights the entire cockpit, and could act as a luminescent lure for fish, or other creatures from the deep.
+Sea-dwellers have nothing to fear, Pino is no predator.
+It is sometimes difficult to see the light of other ships with it, I have to obscure it with my hand to see afar, not a big deal, but also not ideal.

-The usual tricks I have to pass the time include brainstorming, as I have many ongoing projects, I use night shifts to plan it all out in my head and take notes if the weather is good.
+The usual tricks I have to pass the time include brainstorming and planning projects.
 Another, is recalling as best I can my favorite films, then wording them out.
 I've watched The Lion King too many times in my youth and can narrate it well enough, this can keep me busy for some time.
 I do the same for my favorite music, singing aloud when I feel tired to keep awake, and when I run out of ideas I try and do the same thing but translate the song into French, which usually makes me laugh and does a good job of keeping me alert.
 Listening to podcasts, music, or the audio ripped from films is something we used to do, but on this trip, we don't take devices outside as it is too cold, or too damp.

 \newpage